After Venezuela attack, Cuba watches the U.S. warily

 "The plan," she says, "was to establish a beachhead and form a transitional government."

-With his attack on Venezuela, President Trump has brought an almost 200-year-old political idea back into the spotlight.
+With his attack on Venezuela, capturing President Nicolás Maduro and claiming to take control of the South American country, President Trump has brought an almost 200-year-old political idea back into the spotlight.
 The Monroe Doctrine is the belief that the Western Hemisphere falls within the United States' exclusive sphere of influence.

 "It showed the people we should not fear an empire"